JamDevCo/pas.plugins.membrane/README.rst

 pas.plugins.membrane
 ==============================================================================

-Manage Plone user indentities for OpenID, OAuth, OAuth2, Saml2 and more
+Create and manage membrane users from ACL users and OpenID, OAuth, OAuth2 and Saml2 identities.

+This add-on allows users to register membrane content or profile upon successfully logging into the Plone site.

 Features
 --------

-- Set which login redictor you wish to use. e.g. pas.plugins.authomatic or saml2
+- Set which login redirector you wish to use. e.g. pas.plugins.authomatic or saml2
-- Disbale login redirector
+- Ability to disable the overriding and redirection from the login page by pas.plugins.authomatic and other external logins
+- Allow the embedding of external login views on the login page with the login form via viewlet.
+- Map authmoatic acl_user identities to membrane users
-- Convert user identifies to members
+- Map acl_users to membrane users

 Installation